awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 **To allocate an increased amount of ephemeral storage space for a Fargate task**

-For Amazon ECS tasks hosted on Fargate using platform version `1.4.0` or later, you can allocate more than the default amount of ephemeral storage for the containers in your task to use\.
+For Amazon ECS tasks hosted on Fargate using platform version `1.4.0` or later \(Linux\) or `1.0.0` \(Windows\), you can allocate more than the default amount of ephemeral storage for the containers in your task to use\.
 This example can be incorporated into the other examples to allocate more ephemeral storage for your Fargate tasks\.
 + In the task definition, define an `ephemeralStorage` object\.
 The `sizeInGiB` must be an integer between the values of `21` and `200` and is expressed in GiB\.

   ```